Truth and Lies in Solar Energy Solutions

 - Solar energy is expensive: Sadly, this statement is true right now.
 The cost of installing a solar energy system can be up to 5 times that of a traditional energy source.
 According to the United States Department of Energy, supplemental home solar panels can cost up to $10,000 USD, and replacement systems can cost $20,000 USD or more.
 In the future, as solar technology advances, it is likely that the cost of solar energy will go down.

 - Solar energy is renewable: This is completely true.
 Solar electricity is renewable as long as the sun exists.
-Even on cloudy days, most solar energy systems can absorb energy from the sun and convert it to useable energy in homes and businesses.
+Even on cloudy days, most solar energy systems can absorb energy from the sun and convert it to usable energy in homes and businesses.
 Most systems also absorb extra energy on sunny days, which provide supplemental energy for overcast or rainy days.

 - Solar energy is low-maintenance: This is also true.
 Most solar systems are labor intensive to install, and require professional installation.
 However, after the initial installation, the panels are designed to withstand severe weather conditions, including snow, rain, hail, high winds, and falling debris.
 If the system does require maintenance, it is usually easy and inexpensive.